 - Begin promoting to whatever audience you have.
 (You don’t have to have a huge audience at this point – just enough to get somewhere between 10 and 25 people into a pilot.
 Of course, you should always be working on building your audience.)

 - Simultaneously, pull together any materials you may need for the pilot – e.g., slides, worksheets.
 Keep it very simple – go for “minimum effective dose.”

-- For delivery, us a live platform like Zoom or GoToTraining.
+- For delivery, use a live platform like Zoom or Webinar Ninja.
 Yes, this will be a live pilot – that part is essential.
 You want to be able to interact with your students, change things on the fly, etc. And you don’t want the stress of committing your materials to a fixed, semi-permanent format.

 - Collect feedback from students both during and after the pilot, and use this to adjust along the way and for planning for your productized course.

 - Collect testimonials from students – this will be invaluable in marketing your productized course.

 - Assuming the majority of the feedback is enthusiastically favorable, and you can address any significant issues, proceed to creating the full course product.
 At this point, you may want to consider one of the many online course platforms available for selling online courses.

 - If the feedback is not what you were hoping for, or you encounter challenges that you need to work through, run a second pilot to test out changes.
 Repeat (within reason) until you have it nailed.
 Alternatively, you may discover that you just don’t have a sellable course idea and it’s time to try a different idea.

 Now, that’s all simple enough, but it is not necessarily easy.
 Which is why so many course entrepreneurs don’t take the time or make the effort to do it.
 My experience, though, is that the ones that do are the ones that achieve the biggest successes.